 You hear about these two out of Portland?
 Apparently they won't shoot without studying the sun first.

 Yes, that big ball in the sky.
-Where it's going to be and when, which room it's hitting, what hour it peaks into the east-facing kitchen.
+Where it's going to be and when, which room it'll hit, what hour it peaks into the east-facing kitchen, or south-facing living room.
 There's an app involved.
 Sunseeker, I think.
+They walk around the location pointing the phone's camera in all directions, taking screenshots of the clearly marked path of the sun with times of day stamped for easy reference.
 All before a single Pelican case gets unpacked.

-That's the thing.
+The answer to that question is almost always "yes".
+But here's the thing.
 He is later.
-He does all the retouching himself, which is why every exposure is gathered on the day for a specific reason.
-Not bracketed as insurance, gathered with intent.
-So, in Photoshop, every path is hand drawn.
+He does all the retouching himself, which is why he'd rather not brute-force color correct in Photoshop, when it could've been solved in camera.
+Even though he could, and he can.
+Instead, every exposure is gathered on the day for a specific reason.
+Not bracketed as insurance, curated with intent.
+Assets, assets...always talk of assets.
+So, in Photoshop, every path is hand drawn, every asset is accounted for.
 We're talking frequency separation when needed.
 Manual compositing.
 Surgical, layer by layer.
-The kind of retouching that takes longer and looks like it didn't happen.
+The kind of retouching that takes longer and looks like it never happened.
 No overseas handoff.
-No automated pipeline.
+No automated pipelines or games of telephone.
 No software making decisions on his behalf.

 So, no HDR software I take it?

-HDR software is "tonally criminal"... strong words, but that's what I heard.
-Apparently what that method does to color, for example, a little green from the trees outside becomes a lot of green, the image drifts further from the room as it actually existed.
-Anything needing correction gets compounded and multiplied.
+HDR software can be "tonally criminal"... strong words, but that's what I heard one of them say.
+Apparently what that method can do to color, for example, a little green from the trees outside becomes a lot of green, the image drifts further from the room as it actually existed.
+And what that method can do to the edges of objects and window frames: weird halos, uneven black levels, an unsophisticated look that can only be described as "crunchy".
+All imperfections gets compounded and multiplied.
 Why shoot yourself in the foot like that?
-Pretty much everything gets managed in camera that can get managed in camera rather than patched later.
-Because he knows exactly what patching it later costs — he's the one doing it.
+This is the wrong way to handle post production.

 Okay, I think I'm getting it.
 What kind of camera do they use?